Fact Checked

 Untreated OSA can lead to many other health conditions.
 Not only will a lack of sleep lead to daytime tiredness and difficulty concentrating, but OSA has been linked to health issues, including type 2 diabetes and cardiovascular complications.

 Scientists have found a correlation between a lack of sleep and Atrial Fibrillation (AFib).rhythm.
-This article will discuss what AFib is and its connection to Sleep Apnoea.
+This article will discuss the link between Sleep Apnoea and Atrial Fibrillation.

 What is Atrial Fibrillation?